CN Atlètic-Barceloneta

-Club Natació Atlètic-Barceloneta (CNAB) is a Spanish water polo club from Barcelona, established in 1913.
+Club Natació Atlètic-Barceloneta (CNAB) is a Spanish professional water polo club from Barcelona, established in 1913.

 The club is the result of the merge of Club Natació Atlètic, founded in 1913, and Barceloneta Amateur Club, founded in 1929 and renamed later on as Club Natació Atlètic-Barceloneta (CNAB).
 The club is located in the coastline neighbourhood of Barceloneta.

-Atlètic-Barceloneta is one of the most successful water polo clubs in Spain, having won 21 league titles, 17 national cups and 15 national super cups.
+Atlètic-Barceloneta is one of the most successful water polo clubs in Spain, having won 23 league titles, 19 national cups and 15 national super cups.
 The team has also won the LEN Champions League in 2014.